 ACE College Reading for Success: American Identities

 Students in American Identities are expected to carefully complete reading assignments and actively participate in class discussions focusing on the readings and related matters.
-The course involves no formal grading of student performance.
-However, class attendance and participation will be recorded, and self-assessment quizzes and individual conferences will be used to help students gauge their progress in enhancing their reading skills.
+The course has no cost, carries no graduation credit, and involves no formal grading of student performance.
+However, class attendance and participation will be recorded and reported to Summer College, and both self-assessment quizzes and pre and post-evaluations will be administered to help students gauge their progress in enhancing their reading skills.

 PROGRAM DAYS AND TIMES